 I am planning a model shoot, in a photographic studio, for the end of July, and, ideally, I should like to create, and incorporate this “fairy tree” prop.
 I will construct it using paper mache laid over a chicken wire frame.
 Will I be able to make it look very like my ballpoint pen idea, who knows?
 It has been a very long time since I made anything out of paper mache.
 Will I get it completed in time?
 Watch this space.
 The basic overall idea that I am hoping to create, may be seen in my doodle on the right.

 My Working Method.

-It all begins with an idea in, which may pop up at any moment.
+It all begins with an idea which may pop up at any time.
 I quickly scribble these thoughts down on to paper, partly so I don’t forget them, but mostly to progress them.
-My initial thumbnails may be quite scruffy, but they are merely guides; I know what they mean, even if they make little sense to others.
+My initial thumbnails may be scruffy, but they are just guides; I know what they mean, even if they make little sense to others.

 Next, I seek out the Fay Folk themselves and ask permission to photograph them.
 I know exactly where to look, but, due to their scarcity (and their bargains) I cannot tell you more.

 From the many photographs they let me take, I construct my drawings and then my paintings.
 Below are 2 examples of the type of pencil studies I create, using 4B pencils on paper.